AIHubCentral/docs/assets/contributions.md

 - Update TTS Section constantly with new tools.
 The GPT-SoVITS Guide is included.
 - Add more to the Image Gen Section.
 - Add and update other AI stuff, such as LLMs.
+- Add Use Via API instructions for RVC Zero Cloud and ApplioX HuggingFace Spaces (not needed, developers only).
+- See if I can unify the tunnels setup in cloud guides through Retype include template.
 - Adapt all guides in the #guides discord channel to the Docs, to replace that channel.
 - Remove/Archive Weights.gg/.com related things after its shutdown on March 31st 2026.